 Fire safety and exceptional situations in rental apartment

 Safety is a basic quality of a good home, and we can all make an effort to achieve it.
-Easy ways to do it is by staying vigilant about aberrant things in our environment, getting to know our neighbours, and taking care of fire safety.
+Easy ways to do it is by staying vigilant about aberrant things in our environment, getting to know our neighbours, and taking care of fire and cyber safety.

 Safety is a right and obligation of all of us.
 An emergency plan has been drawn up for every SATO building, including yours.
 Make sure you read it to prepare yourself for a variety of situations that may take place in and outside your home.
 We keep the emergency plans up to date so we recommend that you take a look at yours at regular intervals.